Non-Stationary Bandits with Habituation and Recovery Dynamics: Conclusion

 \section{Conclusion}

 In this paper, we defined a new class of non-stationary bandit models where the specific actions chosen influence the reward distributions of each action in subsequent time periods through a specific model.
-We conducted a finite sample analysis of the MLE estimates in this setting, and showed how these concentration bounds can be used to create a ROGUE-UCB algorithm that provides a policy for these bandit models.
-Our theoretical results show that in expectation ROGUE-UCB achieves logarithmic regret.
-This is a substantial improvement over model-free algorithms, which can only achieve a square-root regret.
-We then showed through simulations using real and artificial data, that with minor modification, the ROGUE-UCB algorithm significantly outperforms state of the art bandit algorithms both in terms of cumulative regret and average reward.
+We conducted a finite sample analysis of the MLE estimates in this setting, and derived finite time concentration bounds.
+Using this analysis, we developed both the ROGUE-UCB and $\epsilon$-ROGUE algorithms that provide policies for these bandit models.
+Our theoretical results show that in expectation ROGUE-UCB and $\epsilon$-ROGUE achieve logarithmic in time regret.
+This is a substantial improvement over model-free algorithms, which can only achieve a square-root regret in the worst case scenario.
+We then showed through simulations using real and artificial data, that with minor modification, the ROGUE-UCB and $\epsilon$-ROGUE algorithms significantly outperform state of the art bandit algorithms both in terms of cumulative regret and average reward.
 These results suggest that ROGUE bandits have strong potential for personalizing health care interventions, and in particular for healthcare-adherence improving interventions.

 \ACKNOWLEDGMENT{The authors gratefully acknowledge the support of NSF Award CMMI-1450963, UCSF Diabetes Family Fund for Innovative Patient Care-Education and Scientific Discovery Award, K23 Award (NR011454), and the UCSF Clinical and Translational Science Institute (CTSI) as part of the Clinical and Translational Science Award program funded by NIH UL1 TR000004.}